longitachi/ZLPhotoBrowser/README.md

 ### <a id="ChangeLog"></a>Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.3.7
+  Add:
+    Modify the parameter type of selectImageBlock and use ZLResultModel for callback.
+Delete shouldAnialysisAsset property.
+    Photo editor adapts to iPad.
+    Arabic supported.
+    Support redo in graffiti and mosaic tools.
+    Support for modifying the tint color of the image editor icon.
+  Fix:
+    Fix the bug of getting the wrong version of the video when editing the video.
 ● 4.3.6
   Add:
     Provide a method to save the PHAsset to local.